Peter Zoller

-Peter Zoller (born 16 September 1952) is a theoretical physicist from Austria.
-He was professor at the University of Innsbruck and is known for his pioneering research on quantum computing, quantum simulation and quantum communication.
+Peter Zoller, FRS (born 16 September 1952) is a theoretical physicist from Austria.
+He is an emeritus professor at the University of Innsbruck and is known for his pioneering research on quantum computing, quantum simulation and quantum communication.

 Biography

 Peter Zoller studied physics at the University of Innsbruck, where he received his doctorate in February 1977 with a thesis on the Stark effect and then worked as an assistant at the Department of Theoretical Physics.
 In 1978/79, he was a Max Kade Fellow with Peter Lambropoulos at the University of Southern California and in 1980 he stayed in the group of Dan Walls at the University of Waikato, New Zealand.
 In 1981, Zoller handed in his work "Über die lichtstatistische Abhängigkeit resonanter Multiphoton-Prozesse" at the University of Innsbruck to become lecturer (Venia docendi).
 In 1981/82 and 1988 he was Visiting Fellow at the Joint Institute for Laboratory Astrophysics (JILA) at the University of Colorado, Boulder, and 1986 a visiting professor at the Université de Paris-Sud 11, Orsay.

 In 1991, Zoller became Professor at the Physics Department of the University of Colorado, Boulder, and JILA Fellow.
 At the end of 1994, he accepted a chair at the University of Innsbruck, where he worked until 2024.
 From 1995 to 1999, he headed the Department of Theoretical Physics, from 2001 to 2004, he was vice-dean of studies.
 From 2003 to 2024, he was a Scientific Director at the Institute for Quantum Optics and Quantum Information (IQOQI) of the Austrian Academy of Sciences.

 Zoller remained closely associated with JILA as an Adjoint Fellow.
 Numerous guest professorships have taken him to major centers of physics.
 Among others, he was Loeb Lecturer at Harvard University (2004) Yan Jici Chair Professor at the University of Science and Technology of China, Hefei, Chair Professor at Tsinghua University, Beijing (2004), Lorentz Professor at the University of Leiden, Netherlands (2005) and Distinguished Lecturer at the Technion in Haifa (2007).
-He was Moore Distinguished Scholar at Caltech (2008/2010), Arnold Sommerfeld Lecturer at LMU München (2010), Distinguished Fellow at the Max Planck Institute of Quantum Optics in Garching (2012) and Solvay Professor of Physics at the University of Brussels (2015).
+He was Moore Distinguished Scholar at Caltech (2008/2010), Arnold Sommerfeld Lecturer at LMU Munich (2010), Distinguished Fellow at the Max Planck Institute of Quantum Optics in Garching (2012) and Solvay Professor of Physics at the University of Brussels (2015).
 In 2014, he became "External Scientific Member" at the Max Planck Institute of Quantum Optics.
-In 2025, he was Benjamin Lee Professor in South Korea.
+In 2025, he was Benjamin Lee Professor in South Korea and was awarded a JAE Chair at the Spanish National Research Council CSIC in Madrid.

 In 2018, Peter Zoller co-founded Alpine Quantum Technologies, a quantum computing hardware company.
+As a member of the Quantum Computing Advisory Board he is advicing the European Commission on the state of quantum computing in Europe.